The moment you realize your stress system is broken

 You tense your forearms for 5 seconds, then release and notice the sensation of relaxation.
 You move through your shoulders, chest, stomach, legs, and feet in sequence.
 The practice typically takes 15-20 minutes.

-Why it works: A systematic review of progressive muscle relaxation found significant effects on anxiety and psychological stress across multiple controlled trials [4].
+Why it works: A controlled experiment comparing relaxation techniques found that progressive muscle relaxation significantly improved psychological and physiological relaxation states compared to a control condition [4].
 The mechanism is straightforward – tensing muscles creates feedback to your nervous system that you are safe enough to be in tension.
 When you release, your nervous system receives the signal that safety has been achieved.
 After 4-6 weeks of daily practice, people report meaningful baseline anxiety reductions.

 Timeline: Immediate relief within the session.
 Noticeable anxiety reduction within 2-3 weeks of daily practice.
 Maximum effectiveness around 8-12 weeks as your nervous system learns to recognize the pattern.
 (Timeline estimates throughout this guide are based on published treatment protocol durations and represent typical ranges, not guarantees.)